oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Non-insertable properties include (and are not limited to)
-- dependent properties that are tied to non-key properties of the principal entity through a referential constraint ("denormalized" properties),
+- dependent properties that are tied to non-key properties of the principal entity through a referential constraint (informally: "denormalized" properties),
 - properties annotated with the term [`Core.Computed`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Computed), see [OData-VocCore](#ODataVocCore),
 - properties listed as `NonInsertableProperties` of term [`Capabilities.InsertRestrictions`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Capabilities.V1.md#InsertRestrictions), see [OData-VocCap](#ODataVocCap),